Sir Alex Ferguson had wanted to reveal his retirement plans on the Old Trafford pitch after his final home game as Manchester United manager.

 The 71-year-old went public on his imminent departure on Wednesday morning after British newspapers reported he was set to end his 26-year reign.

-But ESPN has learned that Ferguson, who traditionally addresses the Old Trafford crowd after the last home match of the season, had originally intended to wait until after the final whistle of Sunday's game against Swansea and then surprise United fans by saying he was making way.
+But sources told ESPN that Ferguson, who traditionally addresses the Old Trafford crowd after the last home match of the season, had originally intended to wait until after the final whistle of Sunday's game against Swansea and then surprise United fans by saying he was making way.

 Instead, he thanked the supporters for their backing and urged them to get behind his successor, David Moyes, when he took the microphone in the centre circle.